|My Favourite Planet > English > People > |

 Antonino Salinas Regional Archaeological Museum, Palermo, Sicily.

-The Mistress of Animals depicted on a bronze sheet
+An embossed relief of the Mistress of Animals on a bronze sheet

 National Archaeological Museum, Athens.
 Inv.
 No. 6444.